dimagi/commcare-hq/docs/migrations_in_practice.rst

 Single Deploy
 -------------

+**While this single-deploy option is tempting compared to waiting weeks to get out a multi-deploy migration, it’s really only suitable for specific situations like custom work and unreleased features, where we can be confident the drawbacks are insignificant.**

+The main drawbacks are:

+  * This method requires manually running the Django migrations which are normally only run during deploy.
+Running migrations manually on a production environment is generally a bad idea.
+  * It is possible that there will be a gap in data between the final run of the data migration command and the new going live (due to the sequence of events during a deploy).

-This has limitations, but can be in the right circumstances, some migrations can be done with a single deploy.
-You should split your changes into two PRs:
+If you decide to go down this route you should split your changes into two PRs:

 - **PR 1**: Schema migration; data migration management command
 - **PR 2**: Handle new data correctly; Django migration calling the management